tokenjournal/site/content/index.md

 ## Submission handling

 ### Assigning editors
-- Editors are assigned by coordinating editors
+- Editors are assigned by coordinating editors.

 Upon receiving a submission, coordinating editors individuate the best editor to hanlde the submission.
 Each submission has to be handled by an editor.

 ### Transparency
-- Every editor can see all submissions
+- Every Editor can see all submissions.

 This policy ensures transparency and efficiency.
-Everyone in the editor committee is aware of who is handling what, so that editor work can be reciprocally monitored
+Everyone in the editor committee is aware of who is handling what, so that editor work can be reciprocally monitored.

-Moreover, if an editor feels that a submission falls exactly withing their area of expertise, given editor could request to handle that submission personally, facilitating the assignment process.
+Moreover, if an Editor feels that a submission falls exactly withing their area of expertise, given editor could request to handle that submission personally, facilitating the assignment process.

 ### Conflict of interest
-- It has to be declared
+- It has to be declared.

-If a possible conflict of interest exists between the editor and an assigned submission, this should be declared.
+If a possible conflict of interest exists between the Editor and an assigned submission, this should be declared.
 Possible conflicts of interest include, but are not limited to:

 - Some of the authors working in the same institution/company the Editor works in;
 - Some of the authors working in an institution/company that is in manifest competition with the institution/company the Editor works in;